 Can dogs eat popcorn?

-It’s also important to remember to follow healthy feeding guidelines and ensure that treats only make up 10% or less of your dog’s daily calorie intake.
+Yes, but only in certain circumstances.
+Dogs can eat popcorn in small amounts but only if it’s unseasoned and it should only be given as a treat on the odd occasion.
+It’s also important to remember to follow healthy feeding guidelines and ensure that treats only make up 10% or less of their daily calorie content.

 Is popcorn good for dogs?